 Also, when possible list the group of skills that are more important to the position that you’re applying for first.
 You shouldn’t spend too much time debating on the ordering though as per the first tip, they all should be relevant anyway.

-Formatting: Additional Skills vs. Technical / Computer Skills
+Formatting: Additional vs. Technical / Computer Skills for Resumes

 Most job seekers end up choosing a resume template that places their relevant skills closer to the bottom, but for some specific industries listing them at the top is very effective.
 Take a look at the sample resume for an applicant searching for an IT job:

-Because an IT job requires an employee to have a base set of skills, the applicant starts off by listing his Technical Skills instead of adding them as Additional Skills towards the end.
+Because an IT job requires an employee to have a base set of abilities, the applicant starts off by listing his Technical Skills instead of adding them as Additional Skills towards the end.

 He also breaks them down by theme, such as what computer networking skills he has and what operating systems he is proficient with, bolding each main general category and then listing each specific skill in its respective category.

 Some jobs where using a Technical Skills section instead of an Additional Skills section could be beneficial are:

 - Information Technology